chocolates/ETH-Algorithm-Lab/notes.md

 * _Moving books(week 2)_: Sort books and people by its weight and strength.
 Iterate each book and allocate it to suitable people.
 * _Octopussy(week2)_: Iterate each (leaves) balls one-by-one.
 Use a priority queue for help.
 * _Hiking maps(week 3)_
+* _Attack of the Clones(week 3)_: Iterate beginning points and ending points to find the segment protected by less 10 Jedi.